dmbaturin/ocamlbook.org/book/recursive-functions.md

 ```

 If you compile and run it or paste it into the REPL, you will notice that it keeps
-printing `I'm a recursive function` forever without ever running into stack overflow.
+printing `I'm a recursive function` forever without ever causing a stack overflow.
 This is the usual way to write an endless loop in OCaml.

 How is it possible?
 If you look at the `loop` function body, you can see that it doesn't
 use the result of `loop ()` in any way.
-This means that it can be evaluated correctly
+This means it can be evaluated correctly
 without knowing the value of `loop ()` from the previous call.

 The OCaml compiler knows that, and produces executable code where `loop ()` is translated